Roots can be one of the most damaging problems to discover in a sewer system. Thankfully, there are ways to get rid of roots in sewer pipes.

-Tree root intrusion can block sewer lines and affect the sewer system's hydraulic capacity; i.e., its ability to maintain or pass a given flow rate.
-A clogged sewer pipe will lead to slow-working drains, unpleasant odors caused by standing water within the drain line and damaging overflows.
+Roots can block sewer lines and affect the sewer system's hydraulic capacity; i.e., its ability to maintain or pass a given flow rate.
+A clogged sewer pipe will lead to slow-working drains, unpleasant odors caused by standing water within the drain line, and damaging overflows.

-Roots can also grow through partially collapsed pipe or even rotted-out cast iron.
-Deterioration of concrete or rotted-out cast iron is inevitable over time, allowing roots to grow through the openings.
+Roots can also grow through a partially collapsed pipe or even rotted-out cast iron.
+Deteriorated concrete or rotted-out cast iron is inevitable over time, allowing roots to grow through the openings.

 If left untreated, root intrusion can eventually lead to a complete collapse of the sewer system.
 The roots on the outside of the pipe will encapsulate the pipe, creating pressure that will cause the sanitary system to collapse and shut down.
 At that point, the last resort would be to dig up the sewer line, costing thousands of dollars depending on location.

-Let’s take a look at five ways to address a tree root problem.
+Let’s take a look at the five ways to get rid of roots in sewer pipes.

-It is highly recommended to hire a professional drain cleaning service or plumber to solve tree root infiltration.
+We highly recommend hiring a professional drain cleaning service or plumber to help you get rid of roots in your sewer pipes.
 Once you or your contractor identifies severe root activity within a sewer line, the roots should be removed with a mechanical, root-removal tool.

-Cutters, nozzles, cable machines and jetters are often used for severe blockages.
+You can use cutters, nozzles, cable machines and jetters for severe blockages.
 Snaking the line with a root cutter is one of the most common ways to remove roots.
 But be sure the heads and bits used on the ends are specifically designed for cutting out roots.
 Some heads can expand to adjust to the exact inside diameter of the pipe, completely cutting the roots down to the inside face of the pipe.